avajs/ava/docs/recipes/react.md

 $ npm install --save-dev enzyme react-addons-test-utils react-dom
 ```

-And you can use Enzyme straight away:
+Then you can use Enzyme straight away:

 ```js
 import test from 'ava';